-The Better Cities challenge is a programme that works with young people to create social enterprises that address the problems facing Kenyan cities.
+The Better Cities challenge is a programme that worked with young people to create social enterprises that address the problems facing Kenyan cities.
 The themes of the challenge was crafted around 3 of the Sustainable Development Goals

-- Casa – The team plans to use ultra-thin wall technology for slum upgrading.
+Casa – The team plans to use ultra-thin wall technology for slum upgrading;

 Ufanisi Power – The team plans to create a hybrid solar-powered system that can power homes and small businesses appliances.
 The programme resulted in the co-creation of five startups.

-- Betco Solutions – To reduce the carbon footprint the team wants to make a machine that uses organic waste to create bioethanol fuel at home.
+Betco Solutions – To reduce the carbon footprint the team wants to make a machine that uses organic waste to create bioethanol fuel at home.